 Chihuahua: Meetings have been moved to the property on which a hall is being built.
 Three brethren from the Zamora assembly drove fifteen hours north to help with iron work by day and gospel meetings by night.
 Gilberto Torrens is now alone in the third week of meetings with good attendance and one woman professing faith.
 The closest assembly worker is John Dennison, ten hour’s drive west.

 Hermosillo: Special gospel meetings here are in the sixth week.
-David Alves and John Dennison are encouraged with good attendance and several souls professing faith in Christ.
+The brethren are encouraged with good attendance and several souls professing faith in Christ.
 The first ministry meeting was held last Lord’s Day morning, as much teaching is needed for a good nucleus of believers anxious to learn more of the things of God.
 Shad Kember Jr., along with his parents, paid an appreciated visit.
 This is a new, rather isolated work, seven hours’ drive south of Phoenix, AZ.

 Santiago: Marcus Cain, James Dyck, Don Manke, along with local brethren, plan to have children’s meetings in two different rented buildings here, and then start gospel meetings on February 11.
 Our brethren expect to see a few baptized at that time as well.

 Jesse Fitch writes – Preaching the gospel of Christ and ministering to the five assemblies of the saints in the Ural Mountains and western Siberia, A. Davidson and A. McLean helped in the Spring (2005) and L. Perkins in the Fall.
 On several occasions the saints had Bible conferences.
 In Severouralsk the Christians go to the markets and from door-to-door to distribute literature and to speak to souls about Christ.
 A new vehicle serves to bring people from a distance.
 Pasha Borodin continues to show interest in full time gospel work.